ntustison/PaperANTsX/Text/intro.md

   relationship to its traditional ANTs analog.
 The hash-designated sections denote pipeline steps which have been obviated by the deep learning approach.
-  These include template-based brain extraction, template-based $n$-tissue segmentation, and joint label fusion for cortical labeling.}}
+  These include template-based brain extraction, template-based $n$-tissue segmentation, and joint label fusion for cortical labeling.
+In our prior work, execution time of the thickness pipeline was dominated by registration.
+In the deep version of the pipeline, it is dominated by DiReCT.
+However, we note that  registration and DiReCT execute much more quickly than in the past in part due to major improvements in the underlying ITK multi-threading strategy.}}
   \label{fig:pipeline}
 \end{figure}